buhrmi/buhrmi/README.md

 Welcome to my GitHub profile.
 In here you can find a lot of crap, but also some useful stuff.

-I'm currently (hoping to) transition to being a full-time live coder on Twitch.
-Come hop into my [Twitch channel](https://twitch.tv/buhrmitv) and say hi (I'm lonely).

 Here's a list of things I currently do or have done for a living:

 - Web development with Ruby on Rails and Svelte